NazakatUmrani/Number-System-Converter-with-Big-Numbers-Handling-GUI-Qt/README.md

-This is a project which I have made in past, it was a terminal app.
+This is a project which I have made in past, it was a console app.
-But now I have converted it into GUI app.
-Terminal based app is still available in another repo on my profile.
+But now I have converted it into GUI app. console based app is still available in this repository github.com/nazakatumrani/number-system-converter-with-big-numbers-handling

 Below are some Screenshots attached...